2022 NFL Trade Deadline: Top Players Who Could Be on Different Teams

-2022 NFL Trade Deadline: Top players who could be on different teams originally appeared on NBC Sports Washington
+2022 NFL Trade Deadline: Top players who could be on different teams originally appeared on NBC Sports Chicago

 We’re still waiting for football to return, but it’s never too early to start thinking about the trade deadline.